jcaillon/valet/tests.d/self-build/results.approved.md

-self document       Generate the documentation and code snippets for all the library functions of Valet. self extend         Extends Valet by creating or downloading a new extension in the user directory. self test           Test your valet custom commands. self update         Update valet and its extensions to the latest releases.
+self document       Generate the documentation and code snippets for all the library functions of Valet. self extend         Extends Valet by creating or downloading a new extension in the user directory. self test           Test your valet custom commands. self update         Update valet to the latest release.

 INFO     The command definition variables have been written to ⌜/tmp/valet.d/d1-2/commands⌝.
 SUCCESS  The valet user commands have been successfully built.